magento/devdocs/src/guides/v2.3/ext-best-practices/tutorials/create-access-control-list-rule.md

 1. Select the resources and save the role.
 ![Resource tree]({{ site.baseurl }}/common/images/ext-best-practices/role-resources-create-acl-rule.png)

 ##Step 3.
-Use ACL in Menu and Controllers
+Use ACL in Menu

-Admin menu:
+In the module's directory create menu.xml file.
 We can hide the menu to the users by adding the `resource` attribute to `add` nodes in menu.xml.

 > `etc/adminhtml/menu.xml`